 Can I still use my card if I'm under a care concern?

 A care concern can be a difficult time in a foster or kinship carer's life.

 If you are still providing care for children and young people you can continue to use the card.

 If you no longer have any children or young people in your care, you should return the card to the Department for Child Protection.

-Other Person Guardianship carers are not subject to care concerns.
+Long Term Guardianship (Specified person) carers are not subject to care concerns.